MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/New-TimeSpan.md

 ```

 ### -End

-Indicates the end of a time span.
+Specifies the end of a time span.
-The default is the current date and time.
+The default value is the current date and time.

 ```yaml
 Type: DateTime